keithalewis/papers/um.md

 Under their mathematical assumptions, the hedge perfectly replicates the derivative.

 In the real world, it is not possible to perfectly replicate the derivative security.
-There is still research to be done on when to hedge and how to mangage this risk.
+There is still research to be done on when to hedge and how to mangage the risk of imperfect replication.

 ## Black-Scholes/Merton

-The Black-Scholes/Merton model is specified by the exponential martingale
+The Black-Scholes/Merton model is specified by the martingale
 $M_t = (r, s\exp(\sigma B_t - \sigma^2t/2))$ and deflator $D_t = \exp(-\rho t)$.
 No need for Ito's lemma, self-financing conditions, or PDE's, much less the Hahn-Banach theorem.